fps/video_dupes/README.md

 A super braindead collection of tools to find some gross duplicates in a medium size collection of video files.

+CAUTION: Do not trust this tool at all!
+It is riddled with bugs!
+Do not use it :)

+That said: It works for me..

-It works by taking a couple of frames from a video file (see the --time parameter of the video_dupes_fingerprint.py tool) and calculates their mean RGB value.
+- It works by taking a couple of frames from a video file (see the --time parameter of the video_dupes_fingerprint.py tool) and calculates their mean RGB value.
+This tool finally write a json file containing these fingerprints.

-In a matching step (video_dupes_match.py)a euclidian distance is calculated by this long vector of RGB triplets between two videos.
+- In a matching step (video_dupes_match.py) a euclidian distance is calculated by this long vector of RGB triplets between all pairs of two entries in the fingerprints json file.
+The distances are sorted and a new output file is generated with the (sorted) scores and corresponding file names.

-In a cleaning step (video_dupes_clean.py) the sorted output of the matching step is presented to the user as binary choices of which of the two videos to keep.
+- In a cleaning step (video_dupes_clean.py) the sorted output of the matching step is presented to the user as binary choices of which of the two videos to keep.
+The result of this step is a text file with file names which are to be deleted.

-The last step is reviewing the list of files to delete and finally deleting them (empty_trash.sh).
+- The last step is reviewing the list of files to delete and finally deleting them (empty_trash.sh).

 <pre>